Kong/docs.konghq.com/app/_hub/kong-inc/key-auth/_index.md

         An optional string (consumer UUID) value to use as an anonymous consumer if authentication fails.
         If empty (default), the request will fail with an authentication failure `4xx`.
 Note that this value must refer to the consumer `id` attribute that is internal to Kong Gateway, and **not** its `custom_id`.
+        Add a link to the right version of https://docs.konghq.com/gateway/latest/kong-plugins/authentication/reference/#anonymous-access
+        (replace latest with whatever version of this plugin is displayed)
       maximum_version: "3.0.x"
     - name: run_on_preflight
       required: true